-Overnight Oatmeal Waffles – Everything wonderful about overnight oats–in waffle form!
+These Overnight Oatmeal Waffles are everything you love about overnight oats–in waffle form!
 Mix up the batter the night before, and you’ll have a fresh batch of warm oatmeal waffles ready in no time the next morning.
-Don’t miss all the topping ideas and the video below!
-(Gluten Free, Dairy Free)
+Don’t miss all the topping ideas below!

 Updated April 2018.
 Originally posted Jan 2012.

 Do you eat breakfast for dinner?
 I love it.
 It was a part of my family tradition growing up–it was always a crowd favorite, it was pretty easy to put together, and usually very budget friendly.

 I love ALL those same qualities now that I’m the mom putting dinner on the table every night.
 I can always count on breakfast for dinner being a big hit.
 These overnight oatmeal waffles are no exception–cozy, fluffy, and nourishing all in one.